CANALETTO (1697-1768)

 This period marks the greater maturity of the art of Canaletto when he teaches his craft to a gifted apprentice, his young nephew Bernardo Bellotto, causing a healthy rivalry between the two artists.

-1749 The Old Horse Guards by Canaletto
+1749 The Horse Guards in London

-1992 SOLD for £ 10M including premium by Christie's
+1992 SOLD for £ 10M by Christie's

 Canaletto sold his views of Venice to British tourists who were very active in the 1730s.
 When the Austrian Succession War reduced the travel opportunities of his patrons, he moved his studio to London, in 1746.